cult-of-coders/meteor-tuts/source/guide/exposure.md

 }
 ```

-You can return *undefined* or *false* in your function if you want to disable the field for intersection.
+You can return *undefined* or *false* in your function if you want to disable the field/link for intersection.

 ```
 {
     linkName(userId) {
         if (isAdmin(userId)) {
-            return true; // or { object }
+            return object;
         }
     }
 }
 ```

-*But Why ?*
-The reason we do this is to allow linking exposure bodies in a very secure manner.

-Given the scenario where Comment has a User link:
+### Linking Grapher Exposure Bodies

+You can link bodies in your own way and also reference other bodies'links.
+Functions are computed on-demand, meaning you can have self-referencing body functions:

 ```
+// Comments ONE link to Users as 'user'
+// Users INVERSED 'user' from Comments AS 'comments'

+const commentBody = (userId) => {
+    return {
+        user: userBody
+        text: 1
+    }
+}

 const userBody = (userId) => {
     if (isAdmin(userId)) {
-        return something;
+        return {
+            comments: commentBody
+        };
     }

     return somethingElse;